Noznoc/r-gis-workshop/README.md

-# Exploitation des données géospatiales avec R : Création de carte choroplèthes à partir de données du recensement  | Leveraging Geospatial Data in R: Choropleth Census Maps
+# Leveraging Geospatial Data in R: Choropleth Census Maps

-**THIS IS STILL IN DEVELPOMENT UNTIL JUNE 25th AM, DO NOT DOWNLOAD UNTIL THIS MESSAGE HAS BEEN REMOVED**

-This is a repo of all scripts for the Geospatial Analytics Seminar's on using R to create choropleth maps.
+This is a repo of all scripts and data for the Geospatial Analytics Seminar session "Leveraging Geospatial Data in R: Choropleth Census Maps."

 # Installation